Veterinary Board of Governors

 - In active practice as licensed practitioners of veterinary medicine, surgery, and dentistry, or employed as a licensed veterinary technician, as applicable.

 - Not more than two licensed veterinary members shall be from the same congressional district.

 These guidelines are a reference for current members and prospective appointees:

 - Attend regular board meetings, scheduled quarterly on Mondays during business hours.
 The board sets its meeting schedule each fall for the following calendar year.
-Generally, two meetings are in Kent, one in Tumwater, and one on the east side of the state; however, all meetings during the COVID-19 emergency have been held by Webinar.

 - Prepare for regular meetings by reading materials sent one to two weeks in advance of the scheduled meeting date.
 The packets take an average of two to six hours to read.